← Back to Sol Wager

 1. Click any win in the activity ticker on the homepage, or any entry on your dashboard's Recent Games page.
 The transaction signature is shown.

-2. Open Solana Explorer (or your preferred Solana explorer like SolanaFM).
+2. Open Solscan (or your preferred Solana explorer like Solana Explorer or SolanaFM).

 3. Paste the transaction signature into the search bar.